 Ukraine’s history is both incredibly interesting and complex.
 Its unfortunate geography meant that it has changed hands many times throughout the centuries.
 Arguably, its modern routes can be traced back to the Kyivan Rus, a powerful medieval state that thrived in the middle ages, but was struggling by the 12th century.

 Ukraine was at the heart of one of the biggest catastrophes of the 20th century.
-Chernobyl Nuclear Powerplant exploded in 1986, leaving a once-thriving community of Ukrainians completely destroyed.
-The effects of the explosion were felt far and wide, and have recently been dramatised, albeit brutally honestly, in HBO’s recent series of the same name.
+Chornobyl Nuclear Powerplant exploded in 1986, leaving a once-thriving community of Ukrainians completely destroyed.
+The effects of the explosion were felt far and wide, and have recently been dramatized, albeit brutally honestly, in HBO’s recent series of the same name.

-Recently, it has been possible to return to Chernobyl.
+Recently, it has been possible to return to Chornobyl.
 Here, you can witness the destruction caused by this disaster, and understand yet another obstacle that Ukraine has managed to overcome as a country.

 11. Young Country

 Meanwhile traditional and ethnic festivals provide insight into conventional Ukrainian celebrations.
 Many, however, are far from conventional.
-These include Malanka festival in Bukovina, the Land Of Dreams Festival in Lviv, the medieval festival of Tustan, the Festival of the Brynza in Rahiv and Sorochinsky Fair.
+These include the Malanka festival in Bukovina, the Land Of Dreams Festival in Lviv, the medieval festival of Tustan, the Festival of the Brynza in Rahiv, and Sorochinsky Fair.

-There are many interesting facts about Ukraine which reflect the beauty and excitement that the country offers.
-We are Visit Ukraine Tour Operator and we’re excited about showing the foreigners how great our country is!
+There are many interesting facts about Ukraine that reflect the beauty and excitement that the country offers.
+We are Vidviday Tour Operator and we’re excited about showing the foreigners how great our country is!

 Check out our variety of tours and excursions and visit the most interesting and beautiful locations in Ukraine.